zwen/infs3400spring2021/Assignments/Assignment01.md

 ## Assignment 01 - Coding Exercise

-### Please use Anaconda/Spyder (or your favorite ) to run the following code.
-Then answer the short questions come after the code.
+### Please use Anaconda/Spyder (or your favorite python editor) to run the following code.
+Then, answer the short questions.

 #### Q1.
 Please try your best to guess.
-What did the code block achieve?
+What did the code block has achieved?
 ```
 import math
 radius = 20